 Occupies relation

-Elucidation: a occupies r.
+a(occupies)[Elucidation: a occupies r.
 This is a primitive relation between an occurrent and a temporal or spatiotemporal region which it exactly occupies.
-[082-001]
+[082-001]]

 The occupies relation is the counterpart, on the occurrent side, of the relation located_at.